General Info – summary

 Common names: (Afr) Platkroon, Platkroondoringboom, Witpeerhout.
 (Eng) Flat-crown, Flat-crown Albizia, Flat-crown Tree. (isiXhosa) Isicangca, Umhladlothi, Umkhankga, Umnebelela. (isiZulu) Igowane, Umbhelebhele, Umgadankawu, Umgadawenkawu, Umhlandlothi, Umkadankawu, Umnalahanga, Umnebelele, Undlandlothi, Usolo. (siSwati) Isivangatane, Ligowane.
 (Tshivenda) Muelela, Muomba-ngoma, Muvhada-ngoma.
 (Xitsonga) Agowane.

-Name derivation: Albizia – named after naturalist Filppo degli Albizzi who introduced a species into Europe in the 18th century. adianthifolia – like the leaves on the maidenhair fern (Adiantum sp.).
+Name derivation: Albizia – named after the Italian naturalist Filppo degli Albizzi who introduced a species into Europe in the 18th century. adianthifolia – like some species of the leaves on the maidenhair fern (Adiantum sp.).
 Of the about 150 species of Albizia, 11 are indigenous in southern Africa.

 Conservation: National Status: L C. (Least Concern).
 Assessment: 2007.
 (L. von Staden).
 Local bark harvesting may become a problem.